alibaba/higress/plugins/wasm-cpp/extensions/request_block/README_EN.md

 # Maximum Request Body Size Limitation

-When `block_bodys` is configured, body matching shall only be performed when its size is smaller than 32MB.
+When `block_bodies` is configured, body matching shall only be performed when its size is smaller than 32MB.
 If not, and no `block_urls` or `block_headers` configuration is matched, the request won't be blocked.
-When `block_bodys` is configured, if the size of request body exceeds the global configuration of DownstreamConnectionBufferLimits, a ``413 Payload Too Large`` response will be returned.
+When `block_bodies` is configured, if the size of request body exceeds the global configuration of DownstreamConnectionBufferLimits, a ``413 Payload Too Large`` response will be returned.